Onogi/MetabolicModeling/README.md

 The scripts require files provided at https://github.com/Hao-Tong/netGS/tree/master/netGS.

-The directory "/netGS" in the scripts need to include all files provided at the cite.
+The directory "/netGS" in the scripts need to include all files provided at the link.

 The descriptions of files are as follows: